 Yes we can!
 We actually have a few ways we can do it, and it all depends on your particular needs.

-If you are missing a few teeth in a row, we can replace them using a dental bridge.
-However, if your tooth loss is more extensive, we can also make you a set of comfortably-fitting dentures.
+If you are missing a few teeth in a row, we can replace them using implants and individual crown restorations or in many cases a dental bridge may be a good option.
+However, if your tooth loss is more extensive, dental implants give us the ability to restore large areas that used to be only corrected by removable partial or complete dentures.

 I don’t like how my smile looks!
 Can you help?